Man arrested on suspicion of Sabina Nessa’s murder

 It is the third arrest police have made in connection with the 28-year-old’s murder.

-The two other men arrested in recent days were both released pending further investigation,
+The two other men arrested in recent days were both released pending further investigation.

-A 38-year-old man was arrested on suspicion of murder at an address in East Sussex at around 3am on Sunday.

 Ms Nessa, who taught at a primary school in southeast London, was attacked in the evening of 17 September after leaving her home in Kidbrooke to meet a friend at a nearby bar.